wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/index.rst

 Install a stack  via Puppet
 ---------------------------

-A stack comprising a Wazuh manager, Wazuh dashboard, Wazuh indexer and Filebeat can be deployed using this manifest.
-See Wazuh manager session for variables that can be used to configure the manager before deployment.
+A stack of Wazuh manager, Wazuh dashboard, Wazuh indexer and Filebeat can be deployed using this manifest.
+See the Wazuh manager section for variables that can be used to configure the manager before deployment.

-Here is an example of a manifest ``stack.pp``, using the manager, indexer, filebeat and dashboard classes:
+Create a stack.pp file at ``/etc/puppetlabs/code/environments/production/manifests/`` and put the contents below. ``puppet-agent-node refers`` to the hostname or IP of the puppet agent:

 .. code-block:: console